18kimn/blog/src/routes/[postType]/writing/useful-scholarship/index.md

 to historical and geographical specificities, etc.

-Lastly, it can If it forges relationships with the prescriptive kind.
-This is essentially what Frankie and Cella do.
+Lastly, it can If it forges relationships with the prescriptive kind, as briefly outlined above.
 Another consequence is that the descriptive variety is still meant to be read by and engaged with by people doing the prescriptive variety.
 But, to be honest, this is still not very compelling to me, as a circumstantial effect as mentioned before

 OK, this is all phrased at the level of the very general and abstract, and the actual conclusions that prescriptive